tahira-h/Colsh_Bank_Analysis/README.md

 #### Training and Testing:

-The data is split into training and testing to receive the actual and predicted values
+The data is split into training and testing to receive the actual and predicted values.

 Open the file containing training_and_testing.